ln-markets/docs.lnmarkets.com/src/faq/lightning.md

 A wallet is the most common user interface to the Bitcoin and Lightning networks, just like the web browser is the most common interface for the HTTP protocol.

-A Bitcoin wallet is an application or a program that that enables you to send and receive bitcoin units.
+A Bitcoin wallet is an application or a program that enables you to send and receive bitcoin units.
 A Lighting-enabled wallet is a Bitcoin wallet that enables you to interact with the Lightning Network.

 Wallets manage public and private keys, track balances, and create and sign transactions.